• Skip to Content

 L40 SOC 3710 Sociology of Immigration

-A review of theoretical and empirical research on how and why people migrate across international borders, and the consequences of international migration for immigrants and natives in the United States.
+This course reviews theoretical and empirical research on how and why people migrate across international borders, and the consequences of international migration for immigrants and natives in the United States.
 While immigration is one of the most controversial issues in the contemporary United States, these contentious debates are not new.
-Americans once voiced the same concerns about the economic and social impact of Southern and Eastern European immigrants that today are aimed at immigrants from Latin America, Asia, Africa and the Caribbean.
-In this course we will compare historical (1880-1920) and contemporary (1965-present) waves of immigration to the United States.
-We will explore why and how people migrate, immigrant integration, the impact of immigration on native-born Americans, and how government policies — at the national, state, and local level — shape immigrant assimilation and what it means to be considered truly "American" in a social as well as a legal sense.
-Prerequisite: completion of an introductory sociology course or consent of the instructor.
+Americans once voiced the same concerns about the economic and social impact of Southern and Eastern European immigrants that today are aimed at immigrants from Latin America, Asia, Africa, and the Caribbean.
+In this course, students will compare historical (1880-1920) and contemporary (1965-present) waves of immigration to the United States.
+In this, students will explore why and how people migrate; immigrant integration; the impact of immigration on native-born Americans; and how government policies - at the national, state, and local level - shape immigrant assimilation and what it means to be considered truly "American" in a social as well as a legal sense.
+Prerequisite: successful completion of an introductory Sociology course or consent of the instructor.

 Credit 3 units.
 A&S IQ: SSC, SC, SD Arch: SSC Art: SSC BU: BA EN: S